-Faculty interested in creating a new or transforming an existing course to include CBL, should contact CSJ’s Assistant Director, Social Justice Curriculum and Pedagogy, Amanda Munroe, for an initial conversation and further consultation.
+Faculty interested in creating a new or transforming an existing course to include CBL, should contact CSJ’s curriculum and pedagogy team at firstname.lastname@example.org, for an initial conversation and further consultation.
 CSJ can support faculty with consultation on assignments, pedagogies and evaluation techniques and through community partner connections.
 Faculty then meet with their program, department, or school leadership to decide upon whether the course is 3 or 4 credits.
 Next, a draft syllabus is reviewed by the CBL Advisory for feedback and once agreed upon, the CBL designation is attached to the course in the MyAccess Registration system.

 Requirements for a CBL course: